Hello. Are you seeking help, or someone to confide in and help you work through what is bothering you?

 I volunteer an hour per week doing Counselors Chat, my radio show at the Hunterdon Chamber of Commerce.
 The reason for my show is to educate the public on good mental health and to remove the stigma around seeking help for mental health issues.
 Just as we seek medical advice for our physical well-being, it’s ok to seek help for our mental health.

-I am married to Steve, a Veteran who is also a licensed associate counselor and works in a V. A. Counseling Center.
+I am married to Steve, a Veteran who is also a licensed professional counselor and works in a V. A. Counseling Center.
 We LOVE to travel.
 We are also active members in, and on the board of, the 3rd NJ Volunteer Infantry, a 501.c Civil War reenacting unit with the purpose of preserving history and educating the public on the Civil War.
 I love to write and am working on a novel called Tangled Hearts.
 I also garden, paint, play piano, cook, and take care of my elderly mother.
 Our household includes two cats: Mrs. Fuzzywigs and Lady Catherine DeBurg.
 But life wasn’t always this good…

 With years of personal experience dealing with alcoholism in those close to me, I’ve attended countless Al-Anon meetings and the Adult Children of Alcoholics 12-step program.
 I spent years grappling with depression and suicidal ideation as well as PTSD.
 It was professional counseling that worked for me.

 I am also a strong Christian.
 With an undergraduate degree in History & Religion, I had considered becoming an Episcopal Priest; however, I felt a greater calling to be a counselor.
 My education, affiliations, experience and belief in a higher power propels me to help others.
 As a Christian counselor, I believe this is my purpose.